Losing customers is a nightmare for any business, and finding out why customers may be leaving your company shouldn’t go ignored.

 Other MonkeyLearn integrations with CRM platforms, like Zendesk, Freshdesk, Service Cloud, and HelpScout allow you to extract customer support data to pinpoint risk customers, follow the long term customer lifetime, and find out why customers may be dropping off.
 You can even analyze sentiment on social media platforms to find out how customers are talking about your brand on Twitter, Facebook, Instagram, and more.

 “Cohort” refers to factors or experiences you can use to divide your customers into distinct sections.
-For our analysis, we divided churned customers by how they use the service and what they use it for.
+For our customer analysis, we divided churned customers by how they use the service and what they use it for.

 There are a number of useful theories on the best way to divide your customers into cohorts, allowing you to target clear cross-sections.
 Some will be obvious – by product or product feature.
 But some may be harder to pin down, like marketing cohorts that segment customers by multiple factors, like location, age, income, etc. The main thing to keep in mind is that each cohort is distinct from the next.